Get cover that works for your pet and your budget.

 Pet insurance can help keep vet costs down.
 So why should you consider HIF pet insurance?

 HIF pet insurance offers three levels of protection for your four-legged family member.
 For a breakdown on its policies, what’s covered and what’s excluded, as well as excess, claims and optional cover, read on for the full guide to HIF pet insurance.

-We don't currently have this brand on our panel.
+HIF pet insurance is not currently available via Finder.
 But don't fret!
-You can head to the HIF website or compare a bunch of other pet insurance companies with Finder.
+You can head to their website at www.hif.com.au for more information or compare a bunch of other pet insurance companies with Finder

 What cover options does HIF have?

 - Basic.
 Basic cover offers protection for common incidents such as accidental injuries, ingesting foreign objects, poisoning, toxicity and treatment of paralysis ticks and snake bites.

 - Middle.
 As well as covering the common incidents in Basic cover, Middle cover offers additional protection for cancer treatments, joint dysplasia, intervertebral disk disease (IVDD) and some developmental problems.

 - Top.
 Comprehensive cover for your cat or canine, Top cover includes everything in Middle cover, as well as any eligible vet expenses for your pet suffering any illness or accidental injury – provided they are not in the policy exclusions.